scottconnerly/timezone/README.md

 ```
 [
     'country'        => '',          //ISO-3116 2-letter country code
-    'priority_zones' => array(),     //If you want to specify a list of zones that aren't country-specific
+    'priority_zones' => [],     //If you want to specify a list of zones that aren't country-specific
     'priority_label' => 'Regional',  //The label of the optgroup for the priority zones

     'selected'       => '',          //which option is selected